 Kim, J., Kim, P., & O'Toole, J. Strategy Making by Inter-Industry Analogy in Nascent Markets.

-Kim, P., & Kotha, R. Taking Leaps of Faith: Organizational Narratives and Resource Commitments for New Initiatives.
+Kim, P., & Kotha, R. Taking Leaps of Faith: Evaluation Narratives and Resource Commitments for Groundbreaking Ideas.

 Kim, P., Croidieu, G., & Lippmann, S. Torn Between Commitment and Conformity: Political Competence of Value Preservation in the U.S. Wireless Telegraphy Field.